Dialpad LogoDialpad Logo Icon

 Live chat

-Many contact centers will have agents managing live chat.
+Many contact centres will have agents managing live chat.
 When a customer or prospect opens that little chat window on your website and says “Hey I need help,” someone from your customer service team is there to respond.

-The benefit is that you can provide personalized help for a variety of issues.
+The benefit is that you can provide personalised help for a variety of issues.
 The downside of course, is this can get expensive.
 You’re spending more on hiring and staffing, and it’s not very efficient.
 If most of your chat messages are about basic things like “How do I log in” or “How do I get a refund,” it’s not a great use of time and resources to have someone just copy and paste information from an FAQ page or knowledge base all day.

 Chatbots